MEDIA ST 1055 Introduction to Social Media: 3 semester hours

 MEDIA ST 2210 Video Production I: 3 semester hours

-Prerequisites: MEDIA ST 2113 or consent of instructor.
-Study of the basic theories of remote video production.
-The areas of producing and directing in the field will be examined and practiced.
+This course covers the basic theories and practice of remote video production.
+Producing and directing in the field will be examined and practiced.
 The course will focus on technical and aesthetic aspects of cinematic production.
 Lab arranged.

 MEDIA ST 2211 Introduction to Digital Multimedia Production: 3 semester hours